SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

   $$
 </div>

-The state of the automaton corresponds to the input reduced to the start symbol.
-Hence, we say that the automaton has parsed the input `number + number` succesfully.
+The current state of the automaton corresponds to the input reduced to the start symbol.
+Hence, the automaton has parsed "number + number" succesfully.

-Let us try a slightly more complicated grammar.
+Let us try a slightly more complex grammar.
 We augment our original complete addition grammar with a new start symbol.

 <div class="grammar-box">
   <p class="grammar-box-title">Augmented addition grammar</p>